lasteternal-star/lasteternal-star/README.md

 # About Me
 - I can setup an innosetup installer for you.
-- Basic knowledge with InnoSetup and Pivot Figure Making
-- VERY basic knowledge with Wikidot and the Novetus SDK
+- VERY basic knowledge with the Novetus SDK
+- Average skill with Discord servers.
+- Decent skill with recording and making modded Minecraft instances (vanilla+)
 - Medium skill with video editing.
-- Average Skill with MC Modding, Discord Servers, and filming.

 # Status
 - Not taking collaberations or sponsorships